Optimization problems in graphs with locational uncertainty: Introduction

-Traditionally, robust optimization problems with an objective function that is concave in the uncertain parameters are reformulated as monolithic models using conic duality~\citep{ben1998robust}.
+Traditionally, robust optimization problems with an objective function that is concave in the uncertain parameters are reformulated as compact models using conic duality~\citep{ben1998robust}.
 These techniques do not readily extend to function $d(u_i,u_j)$ as the latter is non-concave in general.
 Actually, for Euclidean metric spaces based on the vector space $\R^\ell, \ell\in\mathbb{Z}^+$, $d(u_i,u_j)=\|u_i-u_j\|_2$ is convex in $u_i$ and $u_j$.
 Function $\|u_i-u_j\|_2$ is closely related to the second-order cone (SOC) constraints considered by~\cite{zhen2021robust} for robust problems with polyhedral uncertainty sets. \cite{zhen2021robust} linearize such robust SOC constraints by introducing adjustable variables, turning the problem into an adjustable robust optimization problem that can be tackled exactly~\citep{AyoubP16,ZhenHS18,zeng2013solving} or approximately using affine decision rules~\citep{Ben-TalGGN04} or finite adaptability approaches~\citep{BertsimasD16,hanasusanto2015k,postek2016multistage,subramanyam2019k}, among others.

-Interestingly, the approach of~\cite{zhen2021robust}, extended in~\cite{roos2018approximation} to more general convex functions, makes no particular assumption on the feasibility set of the decision variables, herein represented by the set $\F$.
-A second work closely related to~\eqref{eq:minmaxCO} is that of~\cite{citovsky2017tsp}, who rely on computational geometry techniques to provide constant-factor approximation algorithms in the special case where $\F$ contains all Hamiltonian cycles of $G$.
-They propose in particular to solve a deterministic counterpart of~\eqref{eq:minmaxCO} where the uncertain distances are replaced by the maximum pairwise distances $\dmax_{ij}=\max_{u_i\in \U_i, u_j\in \U_j} \dist{u_i}{u_j}$, for each $(i,j)\in V^2, i\neq j$.
+Interestingly, the approach of~\cite{zhen2021robust}, extended in~\cite{roos2018approximation} to more general convex functions, makes no particular assumption on the feasibility set of the decision variables $\X$.
+A second work closely related to~\ref{eq:minmaxCO} is that of~\cite{citovsky2017tsp}, who rely on computational geometry techniques to provide constant-factor approximation algorithms in the special case where $\X$ contains all Hamiltonian cycles of $\GG$.
+They propose in particular to solve a deterministic counterpart of~\ref{eq:minmaxCO} where the uncertain distances are replaced by the maximum pairwise distances $\dmax_{ij}=\max_{u_i\in \U_i, u_j\in \U_j} \dist{u_i}{u_j}$, for each $(i,j)\in \VV^2, i\neq j$.